Article

 How FEM is Helping Photonics Researchers Make Discoveries

 Surface-emitting semiconductor lasers can be used for sensing, data communications, facial recognition, and augmented reality glasses.
 In a recently published report, researchers from the U.S., Korea, and Canada, documented the first-ever all-epitaxial, distributed Bragg reflector (DBR)-free, electrically injected surface-emitting green laser.
-The team used a 2D-FEM simulation to test the design.
+Specifically, the team used a 2D-FEM simulation to test the design.

-“We find that the edge state pseudospin is encoded in unique circular far-field polarization and linked to unidirectional propagation, thus revealing a signature of the underlying photonic spin-orbit coupling,” the scientists write.
-“We use this connection to selectively excite different edge states with polarized light and directly visualize their routing along sharp chiral waveguide junctions.”
+“We find that the edge state pseudospin is encoded in unique circular far-field polarization and linked to unidirectional propagation,” the scientists write.
+“This reveals a signature of the underlying photonic spin-orbit coupling.
+We use this connection to selectively excite different edge states with polarized light.
+This allows direct visualization of their routing along sharp chiral waveguide junctions.”

 Finite Element Method (FEM) for Photonics